A Knowledge Distillation Ensemble Framework for Predicting Short and Long-term Hospitalisation Outcomes from Electronic Health Records Data: Experimental Evaluation on Real Use Cases

 \subsubsection{Data Description and Characteristics}

-Table \ref{tab:cohorts} provides statistical summaries of the three datasets.
+Table \ref{tab:cohorts} provides statistical summaries of the three datasets, including demographics and outcome distributions in the training and test sets of the three cohorts.
 The datasets vary in size, where pneumonia and CKD are much larger than COVID-19.
 The difference in size is a direct consequence of the mode of collection.
 The pneumonia and CKD datasets were extracted from the largest publicly-available ICU time-series database \cite{mimic}, while the COVID-19 data was locally collected over a short time span.
-Females were only the majority of cases in the COVID-19 dataset (females = 57.6 \%), but gender distribution only significantly differed from the CKD dataset (females = 37.27\%) and not from the pneumonia dataset (females = 45.58\%).
+Females were only the majority of cases in the COVID-19 dataset (females = 57.6 \%), but sex distribution only significantly differed from the CKD dataset (females = 37.27\%) and not from the pneumonia dataset (females = 45.58\%).
 The pneumonia cohort was significantly younger and less co-morbid than the other two.
 The pneumonia cohort also showed a wider distribution of age compared to COVID-19 and CKD .
 In addition, the table shows that the number of pre-existing conditions varied greatly in the pneumonia and CKD cohorts, while the distribution of pre-existing conditions was more uniform in the COVID-19 dataset.
 The different distributions in age and pre-existing conditions is quite reasonable and align with the nature of the use cases: CKD is an age-related chronic illness \cite{bloodpressureage}, with previous studies showing that the rate of comorbidities is around 41\% \cite{ckdmm}.
 COVID-19 hospital admissions are more likely in the elderly with pre-existing conditions such as hypertension and diabetes, where symptoms are likely to be more severe as opposed to the young healthy individuals \cite{covidold}.
 In contrast, although both older age and pre-existing conditions increase the risk of acquiring pneumonia, they have not been found to be associated with the severity of the condition and subsequent intensive care needs \cite{pneumoniaage,pneumonia2}.